bittukumarthakur/payment-system/README.md

 Q4). where the data is sotred.

-  - Firt in the text file.
+  - First in the text file.
   - Then I upgrade to some where else.

 Q5).
 How the data structure look like?